eofs/aws/README.md

 * List EC2 instances for specific ELB
 * Run Fabric tasks against all EC2 instances or for EC2 instances for specific ELB

+**Motivation**

+It's possible to specify target hosts inside your Fabric files dynamically or statically.
+Modifying list of hosts would require you to modify your code directly.
+I didn't like that so I created a tool to easily define list of target machines for your tasks.

+**TODO**

+* More features!
+* Start/Stop/Terminate instances
+* Manage your AMIs
+* AWS Auto Scaling support

 #Installation#

 ```bash